Course Overview

 How to apply

-Applications will close two weeks before the module start date.
+Applications will close four weeks before the module start date.
 It is the applicant’s responsibility to ensure that they have arranged the necessary study leave to attend the module.
+It is highly recommended that candidates submit their application as early as possible.

-Candidates whose fees are being paid by their organisation will need to obtain a letter of sponsorship from their organisation and upload this as part of the application.
-You will not be able to save your application form once you begin, so please have the letter of sponsorship ready.
-You may wish to use this template: GOSH SPONSOR LETTER PDF.
+Candidates whose fees are being paid by their organisation will need to obtain a purchase order from their organisation for their fees and upload this as part of their application.
+You will not be able to save your application form once you begin, so please have the purchase order ready.

 If you have any questions about the module, please contact academic.programmes@gosh.nhs.uk.